Jibril14/Blogify/README.md

 <h3>Backend<h3>

  Django
- Django REST framework is a powerful and flexible toolkit for building Web APIs WhiteNoise to serve files efficiently from Django Django Sumernote
+ Django REST framework is a powerful and flexible toolkit for building Web APIs, WhiteNoise to serve files efficiently from Django, Django Sumernote,
 And Many more...